paulnta/Polliwog/report/part2/README.md

 * [raml2html](https://github.com/raml2html/raml2html), a RAML to HTML documentation generator.
 * [raml2md](https://github.com/raml2html/raml2md), a RAML to Markdown documentation generator.

 The REST API documentation is not finished yet.
-It was planned to provide the documentation with general information about the API and the Web application.
+It was planned to provide the documentation with general information about the API and the web application.
 The purpose of that was to make users aware of both key concepts and key mechanisms related to the application.
 For example, one of the feature of the platform is to ensure privacy for a lecture, meaning that it is available only to some authorized users.
 The goal of having such information available in the API documentation would be to remind users of this interesting feature and to describe it in more detail.

 >The REST API documentation is not available on the web application yet.
 It was not integrated on the client side because of time constaints.
 However, a local version can still be downloaded [here](https://github.com/paulnta/Teaching-HEIGVD-TWEB-2015-Project/tree/master/api).